IgniteUI/help-topics/topics/02_Controls/igLayoutManager/01_igLayoutManager_Adding.md

 					<li>(Recommended) <a href="Using-Infragistics-Loader.html" data-auto-update-caption="true">**Using Infragistics Loader**</a> (igLoader™).
 You only need to include a script reference to igLoader on your page.</li>
 					<li>Load the required resources manually.
 You need to use the dependencies listed in the table below.</li>
 				</ul>
 				<div>Below are listed the Ignite UI library dependences related to the igLayoutManager control.
-These resources need to be referred to explicitly if you chose to load resources manually (i.e. not to use igLoader).
+These resources need to be referred explicitly if you choоse to load resources manually (i.e. not to use igLoader).
 				</div>
                 <br />
                 <div>